 A chat with my cousin Linda is always a welcome diversion from the day-to-day, as it’s often about making and enjoying really good food.

-Recently I was sharing my excitement to be working with the Ontario Apple Growers and I asked her if she had any recipes that put fresh apples to good use.
+Recently I was sharing my excitement to be working with the Ontario Apple Growers.
+I asked her if she had any recipes that put fresh apples to good use.
 A few days later she sent me an email with a pretty exciting offer.
 Here’s how it started:

 “If I’ve made Oma’s recipe once, I’ve made it a few hundred times.
 People always love it, and I’ve declined giving out the recipe until now.
 My only request is that if you use it, don’t tinker with it… otherwise, it’s no longer Oma’s recipe.”